 Revenue From Members vs. Non-Members: How to Differentiate?

-Let me ask one thing: how do you know these orders directly result from the loyalty program and wouldn’t have happened otherwise?
-In other words, how can you be sure that your reward system has an actual effect on customer lifetime value?
+Let me ask one thing: how do you know that the uplift in orders is caused by the loyalty program and wouldn’t have happened otherwise?
+In other words, how can you be sure that your reward system has an effect on customer lifetime value?
 Well, there are two best practices.
 First, compare the purchase frequency and average order value of members versus non-members.

 However, if you are really curious whether someone is loyal because of the reward program, make sure to incentivize actions that are outside of the buying cycle.
 For example, earning a coupon not only requires a valid purchase, but also needs to be claimed through a dedicated loyalty app.
 This ensures that a loyalty program member performs an action (downloading and signing into the app) that they would not have done as a non-member.